MSHS-OAO/OracleDriveInstallationandBoilerPlateScripts/README.md

 - The driver name `Driver = Oracle 21_5 ODBC driver` should match as per what's specified in the `odbcinst.ini` file

 ## Exporting to the path
-> This is the critical step of the process, Make sure to do this!
+> This is the critical step of the process!!

 In order to export the path, Follow the below instructions:
 - Open the `.bachrc` file using the command `nano ~/.bashrc`